pngo1997/Airline-Passenger-Satisfaction-Analysis/README.md

 ## 📊 Sample Visualizations

 ### **1. Passenger Satisfaction Distribution**
+- Given six Age Groups, the above stacked bar charts display the number of passengers distributed across sub-groups.
+Noticeably, Adults and Mid Aged passengers (25-59 years old) represent the majority of the data, particularly Mid-Aged passengers flying Business Class with 32,000 passengers, indicating a key demographic for airlines.
+The proportional stacked bar charts below emphasize the satisfaction level distribution as percentages within each sub-group.
+The overall pattern shows that satisfaction levels tend to increase with age, showing that older age groups report higher satisfaction with their flight experiences.
+- A notable pattern is that the majority of passengers are more Neutral or Dissatisfied with their flight experience, suggesting that airlines need to review their services and make improvement plans.
+Indeed, across three classes, Business Class has more Satisfied feedback.
+This suggests that Business Class services meet the expectations of these passengers better.
+While Economy and Economy Plus show the same pattern, with slightly higher satisfaction for Economy Plus, which is reasonable considering passengers pay a slight premium for the upgrade.
 ![Satisfaction Distribution](https://github.com/pngo1997/Images/blob/main/VS%204%20-%20Satisfaction.png)

 ### **2. Service Ratings Across Airline Classes**
+- The radar chart visualizes service ratings across Business, Economy Plus, and Economy classes, covering aspects like Booking Services, Travel Time Convenience, Post Flight Services, Essential Services, Flight Services, and Pre-Boarding Services.
+Business class consistently shows higher ratings across all categories, indicating greater passenger satisfaction, especially in Pre Boarding and Post Flight Services.
+Economy Plus has moderate ratings, higher than Economy but lower than Business, with balanced satisfaction levels.
+Economy class shows the lowest ratings, particularly in Essential Services and Flight Services, highlighting areas for improvement.
+Enhancing these specific areas in Economy could significantly elevate overall passenger satisfaction.
 ![Radar Chart](https://github.com/pngo1997/Images/blob/main/VS%204%20-%20Service%20rating.png)

 ### **3. Heatmap of Service Needs Improvement**
+- The heatmap reveals several key insights regarding passenger ratings for various services across different travel types and flight distance categories.
+Notably, Ease of Online Booking is the service with the lowest average ratings across all services, particularly among personal travel passengers.
+The lowest average rating is observed in the Personal Short-haul category for Ease of Online Booking, with a rating of 2.39.
+This indicates a significant area for improvement in the online booking process for personal travelers.
+- Interestingly, while business passengers generally provide higher average ratings across most services, the Check-in Service stands out as an exception.
+Personal travelers, especially in the Short-haul category, rate the Check-in Service higher, with a notable rating of 3.33 compared to business travelers.
+This suggests that personal travelers find the check-in process more satisfactory, highlighting a potential strength in this service area.
 ![Service Heatmap](https://github.com/pngo1997/Images/blob/main/VS%204%20-%20Service%20Improvement.png)

 ---